MichalOpoka/ecfr/cfr/title-42-Public-Health/chapter-IV-Centers-Medicare-amp-Medicaid-Services-Department-Health-Human-Services/subchapter-B-Medicare-Program/part-405-Federal-Health-Insurance-Aged-Disabled/subpart-R-Provider-Reimbursement-Determinations-Appeals/section-405.1834.md

 (iii) It is not necessary or appropriate to remand the matter to the contractor hearing officer(s).

 (3) Upon completion of the review of a contractor hearing decision specified in paragraph (b)(2) of this section, the CMS reviewing official issues a written decision that affirms, reverses, modifies, or remands the contractor hearing decision.
-A copy of the decision must be mailed promptly to each party, to the contractor, and to the appropriate component of CMS (currently the Center for Medicare Management).
+A copy of the decision must be sent promptly to each party, to the contractor, and to the appropriate component of CMS (currently the Center for Medicare Management).

 (f) *Effect of a decision: Remand.* (1) A decision of affirmation, reversal, or modification by the CMS reviewing official is final and binding on each party and the contractor.
 No further review or appeal of a decision is available, but the decision may be reopened and revised by a CMS reviewing official in accordance with § 405.1885 through § 405.1889 of this subpart.
 Decisions of a CMS reviewing official are subject to the provisions of § 405.1803(d) of this subpart.
 A decision by a CMS reviewing official remanding an appeal to the contractor hearing officer(s) for further proceedings under paragraph (f)(2) of this section is not a final decision.

-(2) A remand to the contractor hearing officer(s) by the CMS reviewing official must -
+(2) A remand to the contractor hearing officer(s) by the CMS reviewing official must—

 (i) Vacate the contractor hearing officer decision;